Thursday, September 1, 2016

 The Time Meddler dips Steven into the Doctor's world, which he is amusingly cynical about.
-Vicki, the Doctor and Steven team have a great chemistry and like a lot of the Hartnell era are often forgotten about of entirely when discussions about 'best' TARDIS teams pop up.
+Vicki, the Doctor, and Steven team have great chemistry and like a lot of the Hartnell era is often forgotten about entirely when discussions about 'best' TARDIS teams pop up.
 For me, this is a great TARDIS team.

 So the end cobbles together a scene that allows the arrival of Dodo to restore things to almost normal.
 Except that it doesn't.
 The production team is clearly tired of William Hartnell and each story after this, with the possible exception of The Ark found ways of pushing him out of the story.
 It means both Peter Purves and Jackie Lane have heavier weight placed upon them.
 It helps Steven to shine but poor Dodo flounders.
 It's not Lane's fault.
 It's the lack of character there in the first place.

 The Celestial Toymaker seems to demonstrate that perfectly.
 It doesn't work because Dodo is stupid.
 Still, Peter Purves puts in another solid performance as he and Jackie Lane end up doing most of the donkey work in this story.